jacquiet/wp_theme_options/README.md

         <update>      - the module's update param (used as an identifier when an update event is triggered)
     </params>
     <defaultView>     - the module's default view (this view will be loaded as a fallback, when a view cannot be found and loaded)
+    <preventSave>     - prevent save for given page (you need to provide the name of the page, where you want to disable the save functionality)
     <menuIcon>        - the module's menu icon
 </module>
 ```